NationalSecurityAgency/datawave/query-microservices/query-storage/README.md

 [![Apache License][li]][ll] ![Build Status](https://github.com/NationalSecurityAgency/datawave-query-state-service/workflows/Tests/badge.svg)

-The Query State Service is used to store the current state of a query's executioni such that any of the query exection services can pick up a query and continue its execution.
+The Query State Service is used to view the current state of queries in the query storage cache

 ### Getting Started